icn-team/vServer/README.md

 # vServer

-Dockerfile for building a docker image containing vpp, hicn-plugin, netconf server for remote configuration the http proxy application and higet.
+Dockerfile for building a docker image containing vpp, hicn-plugin, netconf server for remote configuration and the http proxy application.